sw1mclub/jubilant-octo-chainsaw/README.md

-# A TypeScript Ethereum RPC Client in with Docker support.
+# A TypeScript Uniswap Client with Docker support.

 ## Setup
 Create a file in application/configs called `secret-config.json`.
 You can follow application/configs/example-config.json.